carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 INFO Final process status is success
 ~~~
 {: .output}
-This was a success, but the workflow has not returned any files this time, and the echo'd message is the default 'hello World!' message.
+This was a success, but the workflow has not returned any files this time, and the echo'd message is the default 'Hello world!' message.
 Now we must connect our tool inputs and outputs up in the workflow.

 First we will specify the flow of inputs for our workflow, taking them from the YAML configuration file, and passing them through to the echo tool:
 ~~~